LucyWilcox/CricketHoneyKale/README.txt

-Cricket Honey Kale README for Logan, Lucy and Lisa

-A project intended to create unique recipes using data from pre-exisitng recipes online.

-Olin College Software Design Spring 2015

 Cricket == Lucy
 Honey == Lisa
 Kale == Logan

-All directions for running main.py are for Debian or Ubuntu Linux

-To install Beautiful Soup, write in terminal: #probably not needed apt-get install python-bs4

-To install pattern.web, write in terminal: #probably not needed pip install pattern

-All of these libraries are necessary to run main.py, which is called from the GUI

-NLTK  is not nessisary to install, as the files created with it are pickled.

-To run the GUI, and use our lovely program, open terminal, cd into the correct directory and write: python GUIlogan2.py
+We are Lisa Hachmann, Logan Sweet, and Lucy Wilcox with CricketHoneyKale and we have made a random recipe generator using Python 2.7.

+This is a project intended to create unique recipes using data from pre-exisitng online recipes.

+To run our program, head on over to our Github repo: https://github.com/LucyWilcox/CricketHoneyKale and clone it.

+Then run the file: runCricketHoneyKale.py

+You'll need to have the Tkinter ($ sudo apt-get install python-tk) downloaded to run our program from the GUI.

+If you want to run all file (recreating existing pickled files) you'll need more libraries.
+You will also need to go into database_of_recipies.py and un-comment the imports.
+These libraries include:
+NLTK
+pattern.web
+requests
+Beautiful Soup (bs4)